-There are dozens of hidden gems here in San Cristobal, and one of our favorite discoveries so far is none other than the Casa Na Bolom Museum.
-Na Bolom, meaning “House of the Jaguar” is a historic house museum once owned by Danish archaeologist Frans Blom and Swiss photographer Gertrude Duby Blom.
+There are dozens of hidden gems and activities in San Cristóbal, and one of our favorite discoveries so far is none other than the Casa Na Bolom Museum.

 If you don’t know who those two are – don’t worry – after your visit to Casa Na Bolom, you will walk away knowing all about them and their timeless contributions of what we know today about the Mayas thanks to their 100+ Mayan ruins excavations and collection of artifacts across the entire Yucatan Peninsula.

 Moreover, you’ll get to see up-close their stunning photography of the Lacandon culture, now-vintage personal belongings, documentation, and hand-drawn accurate maps of the entire Chiapas rain forest and Lacandon jungle, which belonged to the indigenous Lacandon people.

 Na Bolom is more than just a museum.
 It also houses inside its orange and yellow walls a charming hotel with 16 guestrooms, and just across the cobbled street, you can find a jungly garden restaurant and a small shop where you can purchase fairtrade textiles and souvenirs.

 Here’s everything you need to know to make the most of your visit to Casa Na Bolom in Chiapas, Mexico!

 Ultimate Guide to Casa Na Bolom Museum in San Cristobal de Las Casas

 Disclaimer: This post contains affiliate links that may earn me a small commission should you decide to click through and make a valid purchase (at no extra cost to you).
 Thanks so much for your support!

 How to Get There